 Why Do You Need a Property Manager?

-Landlords who have been in business for some time can confirm the fact that it only takes a troublesome tenant to incur major legal and financial issues.
-However, property managers have seeing such cases often enough and this will help you to avoid them through tenant screening, binding agreements, and regular inspections.
+Landlords who have been in business for some time can confirm that it only takes a troublesome tenant to incur major legal and financial issues.
+However, property managers have seen such cases often enough and will help you to avoid them through tenant screening, binding agreements, and regular inspections.

-The property management fees in Ontario for your rental property depends on a number of factors.
+Property management fees in Toronto for your rental property depend on a number of factors.
 These include the location of the property, the estimated man-hours for running the service, and the level of landlord/property management involvement.
-The list below provides the average estimates on what to anticipate when contracting a property manager in Ontario:

 The Typical Property Management Fee